mistersingh179/sidekik/notes/step_Pending.md

 - anything which can be collapsed, should be collapsed by default
 - button to expand
 - row level button toggle expand & collapse of all inputs and outputs
+- look at `decimals` to build specific conversions

 wallet
 - inject any wallet using private key